Last Updated Date: December 5, 2018

 Schedulicity’s primary audience is adults looking to schedule reservations with service or resource providers.
-For that reason, when you register, we will ask you to confirm that you are over the age of 16.
+For that reason, when you register, we indicate that you should not use the website unless you are over the age of 16.

 Submitting a Claim for Identity Theft

 If you or any other person believes they are a victim of identity theft, and are therefore entitled by law to request certain business records in our control, we will attempt to verify the claim as allowed by law.
 You need to do all of the following: